Introduction

 Employees see that ethical action leads to real change

 Policy language should reflect this balance.
-It must sound firm, yet humane.
-Direct, yet reassuring.
+It must sound firm, yet humane—direct, yet reassuring.

 Why Policy Drafting Needs Precision